-The aim of this paper was to develop a quantitative approach to select n species for protection and restoration based on the three dimensions outlined above.
+The aim of this paper is to develop a quantitative approach to select n species for protection and restoration based on the three dimensions outlined above.
 Our method has a high probability of maintaining ecosystem function and captures high levels of phylogenetic diversity, and it therefore hedges for a range of sensitivities to future stressors.
 We demonstrate this approach with reef building corals on the Great Barrier Reef.
-Although the data and results are only illustrative at this stage, and further scrutiny is required before making formal protection and restoration decisions regarding corals on the GBR., it does provide a quantitative, reproducible and transparent basis for species selection.
+Although the data and results are only illustrative at this stage, and further scrutiny is required before making formal protection and restoration decisions regarding corals on the GBR, it provides a quantitative, reproducible and transparent basis for species selection.

 Methods